We need new toilet seats for a variety of reasons. Toilet seats break, chip and get wiggly and need to be replaced.

 Standard close, as you might guess, means you manually close the seat all the way down.

 A soft close seat has a spring mechanism that slowly lowers the seat with just a gentle push.
-Soft close means you don’t get the usual lid slamming and loud clatter found with manual close seats.
+Soft-close means you don’t get the usual lid slamming and loud clatter found with manual close seats.
+Bidet toilet seats are a good example of soft-close toilets.

 However, you must treat the soft close seat and its spring mechanism with care.
 The seat spring gets easily damaged if you force the seat down instead of letting it close on its own.